yashaka/selene/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+NOTE: Take into account that the author of Selene is a big nerd, so it may be hard for you to get your PR being approved ;)